learn-co-students/dynamic-orms-readme-v-000/README.md

 ["name", "album"]
 ```

 We're almost there with the list of column names needed to craft our `INSERT` statement.
-Let's take another look at what the statement need to look like:
+Let's take another look at what the statement needs to look like:

 ```sql
 INSERT INTO songs (name, album)